MarkEEaton/new-books-desktop/README.md

 - Be sure to include a row with column headers!
 - You can run the application to process the CSV file.
 The output will be an `html` file in the same directory as the CSV.

+## Want to run a command line version?

+See the repository for the [command line application](https://github.com/markeeaton/new-books.git).

 ## Want to see more?